hansintheair/SimulatePopulation/.github/ISSUE_TEMPLATE/feature-or-enhancement-request.md

 ---
-name: Feature or enhancement
+name: Feature or enhancement request
-about: An idea,  feature, or enhancement for this project
+about: Suggest an idea or enhancement for this project
 title: ''
 labels: enhancement
 assignees: hansintheair